4eug/4eug/README.md

 📫 You can reach me at debraheug@gmail.com

 - 🔭 Built a mobile app for an Institution with flutter.
-- 💙 Currently building an app for a startup and personal apps.
+- 💙 Built an mobile app for a startup and personal apps.
-- 🌱 I’m currently learning Reactjs.
+- 🌱 I’m currently learning Reactjs/Nextjs.
-- 🤝 Open for collaborations in Mobile apps with flutter, Frontend Development with React.
+- 🤝 Open for collaborations in Mobile apps with flutter, Frontend Development with Reactjs/Nextjs.
 - ⚡ Fun fact: I like to bring My Designs(UI's) to Life.

 <p>